Wendy Williams Tells Kim Kardashian To Take The Kids & Run From Kanye After Rhymefest Feud

 Run, Kim! — That’s the warning Wendy Williams sent to Kardashian after her husband Kanye West was slammed by rapper, Rhymefest!
 And somehow, Drake’s involved… Here’s what you need to know!

 Don’t mess with Kanye West, 40, or you’ll have to deal with Kim Kardashian!
 After Ye’s wife, 37, took to Twitter to defend him over a feud with rapper Rhymefest, 40, Wendy Williams, 53, decided to get in on the action.
-Wendy skipped the disses and straight up warned Kim to take her kids and leave Ye on May 29!
+Wendy skipped the disses and straight up warned Kim to take her kids and leave Ye during a rant on her show on May 29!
 “Kim, you what I would do?
 I’d pack up those kids and run!”
 Wendy warned the mother of three — North, 4, Saint, 2, and Chicago West (born January 15, 2018).
 “Run!
 Run!
 Run!” the outspoken talk show host added.

-Wendy’s warning came after Kim slammed Rhymefest for claiming Ye turned his back on the charity in his mother’s name, Donda’s House Inc. — A non-profit dedicated to providing arts education for Chicago youths.
+Wendy’s warning came after Kim slammed Rhymefest for claiming Ye turned his back on a charity in his mother’s name, Donda’s House Inc. — A non-profit dedicated to providing arts education for Chicago youths.
 Ye is a Chicago native.
 “I’m asking [Drake] to help the part of Chicago Kanye has Abandoned!”
 Rhymefest tweeted on May 26.
 Why Drake? — That one is still unclear.
 “Please contact @DondasHouse,” he added.
 Rhymefest is also a songwriter who worked with Kanye on tracks “Jesus Walks” and “New Slaves”.
+However, it doesn’t seem like the two will be collaborating anytime soon.

+After Rhymefest’s tweet, Kim hit back at the rapper in defense of her man.
 “Let me break this all the way down …,” Kardashian-West began, clearly warning her millions of Twitter followers that a rant was coming.
 Read her full explanation below.

 Kanye and Donda started a charity called Loop Dreams.
 When Donda passed, they changed the name to Donda’s House.
 Kanye paid Rhymefest a salary to run it.